Escapade organizers facing charges over excessive noise | CBC News

 The City of Ottawa's bylaw department says charges are pending against organizers of this past weekend's Escapade music festival over excessive volume at this year's event.

-Some people living near Lansdowne Park and surrounding neighbourhoods described the volume as unprecedented, even for a venue that regularly hosts concerts, festivals and sporting events.
+Some people living near Lansdowne Park described the volume as unprecedented, even for a venue that regularly hosts concerts, festivals and sporting events.

-In a statement issued Monday and attributed to bylaw chief Roger Chapman, the city told CBC it had received more than 100 noise complaints during the festival, and confirmed festival organizers had not obtained a noise exemption.
+In a statement issued Monday and attributed to bylaw chief Roger Chapman, the city told CBC it had received more than 100 noise complaints during the three-day festival and confirmed organizers had not obtained a noise exemption.

-That means organizers were bound by the restrictions of the city's noise bylaw, which limits the allowable decibel level to 55 dB(A) when measured outside nearby businesses and dwellings.
+That means organizers were bound by the city's noise bylaw, which limits the allowable decibel level to 55 dB(A) when measured outside nearby businesses and dwellings.

 On Sunday, acting on "multiple service requests pertaining to excessive bass noise and loud music," bylaw officers took "multiple noise readings throughout the neighbourhood and have confirmed multiple violations," according to the statement.